hyper63/workshops/hello-world/README.md

 ## Configuration

-In order for our hyper connect client to know how to communicate with the hyper service, we need to give the client a `Connect String`, for local development our connect string looks like a url: http://localhost:6363/mario-wiki-dev
+In order for our ⚡️ `hyper-connect` ⚡️ client to know how to communicate with the hyper service, we need to give the client a `Connect String`, for local development our connect string looks like a url: http://localhost:6363/mario-wiki-dev

 > NOTE: make sure you are in the `hello-world` directory in the workshops repo

-Lets create a development environment variable in a `.env` file.
+Let's create a development environment variable in a `.env` file.

 ``` txt
 HYPER=http://localhost:6363/mario-wiki-dev
 ```

-Now in a new terminal window, run the following command
+🖥 Now in a new terminal window, run the following command

 ``` sh
 deno run -A ./scripts/setup.js
 ```

 This will create our development data service for hyper.
 If you click over to the hyper terminal window you should see that a Database was created.

 ```
 DATA:CREATE_DB: {"date":"2021-10-04T17:39:00.946Z"}
 ```

-🚀 Now we are ready to start the server!
+🚀 Now we are ready to start the server! 🚀

 > NOTE: make sure you are in a terminal in the `hello-world` directory

 ``` sh
 ./scripts/start.sh
 ```

 ---